Cottagecore: Aesthetic and lifestyle elements

 Cottagecore satisfies an "aspirational form of nostalgia" for its proponents, as well as an escape from many forms of stress and trauma.
 The New York Times described it as a reaction to hustle culture and the advent of personal branding.
 The Guardian called it a "visual and lifestyle movement designed to fetishise the wholesome purity of the outdoors."
 Cottagecore emphasizes simplicity and a pastoral life as an escape from the dangers of the modern world.
 It became highly popular on social media during the COVID-19 pandemic.
 By encouraging proponents to spend time in nature, cottagecore may facilitate physical and mental self-care.

+Design

 Fashion

 Hipster fashion of the 2000s and 2010s prefigured many of the aesthetics of cottagecore.
 Continued interest in vintage clothing, facial hair, "authenticity", and co-opting the aesthetics of past generations fueled a burgeoning cottagecore subculture after the hipster trend began to wane.
 Prairie clothing, pioneer clothing, homesteader clothing, Victorian silhouettes, wool, calico muslin, button downs, and worn leather are often incorporated into the cottagecore style.

 Analytics company EDITED identified that, besides floral prints and stripes, "Old-world, feminine shapes and details are integral to this aesthetic—milkmaid necklines, puff sleeves, ruffles and prairie-inspired midi dresses."
 Marketing commentators noted that the trend fits with already available 1970s-inspired dresses, lace trim, and denim, and complements the slow fashion trend.
 Brands like Batsheva, Doen, and the Vampire's Wife became popular for their frilly, whimsical flowy dresses that fit the cottagecore aesthetic.

+Interior Design

+Cottagecore has also influenced interior design, extending its pastoral and nostalgic themes into domestic spaces.
+The style emphasizes vintage or antique furnishings, natural materials, soft textiles, and floral patterns arranged to evoke the atmosphere of a rural cottage.
+Coverage in publications such as House Beautiful, The Spruce, and Homes & Gardens describes cottagecore interiors as prioritizing comfort, simplicity, and a connection to nature, often incorporating handmade or artisanal objects, muted color palettes, and indoor greenery.